 The DA framework does not prescribe a single lifecycle, unlike other agile methods such as Scrum.
-In the DAD book we focused on two versions of the lifecycle, the basic/agile and the advanced/lean versions, although since the first version came out we’ve added three lifecycles, two supporting continuous delivery and an exploratory (Lean Startup) lifecycle.
+In the DAD book we focused on two versions of the lifecycle, the agile (Scrum-based) and the lean (Kanban-based) versions, although since the2012 DAD book came out we’ve added four lifecycles, two supporting continuous delivery, an exploratory (Lean Startup) lifecycle, and a program (team of teams) lifecycle.
 The point is that every team is in a unique situation, so for the DA framework to be effective it must be flexible enough to support several versions of a lifecycle.

 In this section we present overviews of each DAD lifecycle, each of which links to a more detailed article.
 The DAD lifecycles are: